Euna-Kim322/Euna-Kim322/README.md

 - 👋 Hi, I’m Eun A Kim
-- 👀 I’m interested in reading books, Machine Learning, etc..
+- 👀 I’m interested in Machine Learning, Data science, Data mining, Naval environment, and reading books for fun.
-- 🌱 I’m currently learning Machine Learning in ECE department in UW-madison...
+- 🌱 I’m currently learning Machine Learning in master program in UW-madison.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : +1 608-770-0640 / gracea8113986@gmail.com

 <!---